dylandoamaral/qush/README.md

 it also can help you to see what is the current preset used by acp.

+### The flag -P or --preset

+the flag show the current preset used by acp.

 ### The flag -S or --source

 the flag allow you to add only several source files inside the commit.